 If recess is offered before lunch, schools will have appropriate hand-washing facilities and/or hand-sanitizing mechanisms located just inside/outside the cafeteria to ensure proper hygiene prior to eating and students are required to use these mechanisms before eating.
 Hand-washing time, as well as time to put away coats/hats/gloves, will be built in to the recess transition period/timeframe before students enter the cafeteria.
 Family and Community Engagement

-The istrict will offer opportunities to promote family and community involvement in supporting and reinforcing physical education and physical activity in the schools.
+The district will offer opportunities to promote family and community involvement in supporting and reinforcing physical education and physical activity in the schools.
 Schools should ensure:

 Physical education activity ideas are sent home with students;